-4. What, if any, is the minimum notice period to terminate employment?
+5. What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?

-The duration of the minimum notice periods in GLL closely relates to the tenure an employee has completed with the same employer.
+The duration of the minimum notice periods in GLL is determined on the basis of the tenure an employee has completed with the same employer.

 Length of service Notice period

-1 day to 12 moths no notice period obligation
+1 day to 12 moths no notice period to be observed

 12 months (completed) to 2 years 1 month

 2 years to 5 years 2 months

 5 years to 10 years 3 months

 more than 10 years 4 months

-Table A' : Employer's minimum notice periods(according to tenure completed)
+Table A': Minimum notice period to be observed on behalf of the employer (according to tenure completed)

-If notice is given, the employer shall pay half (50%) of the statutory severance payment.
-On the other hand, if the employer decides to terminate an employment agreement immediately, i.e., without granting any notice period, is obliged to pay the entire (100%) statutory severance payment.
+If notice is given, the employer shall be required to pay half (50%) of the statutory severance payment.
+On the other hand, if the employer decides to terminate an employment agreement immediately, i.e., without granting any notice period, they are obliged to pay the statutory severance payment in full (100%).
 Employees should also notify their employer in case they wish to terminate their employment.
-According to the law, the notice period that an employee must keep up to is half of the notice period provided by the employer and up to three months.
+According to the law, the notice period that an employee must observe is half of the notice period provided by the employer.
 More specifically: